 When you arrive at Loreto’s airport, we are there to transport you to your waterfront hotel.
 Spend the afternoon exploring the town’s history and visiting its shops, then meet back at the hotel at 6:00pm for a thorough orientation.
 Your guides will answer any questions you have, and map out the flow of the coming days for you.

-The day begins with breakfast at our favorite local café.
-We then take a van from the hotel to Magdalena Bay, located on the Pacific side of the Baja Peninsula.
-We board our panga, and for the next 3-4 hours watch mother gray whales and their young swimming together under the guidance of our resident naturalist.
+Depending on the weather forecast for the week, we may go today to Magdalena Bay, located on the Pacific side of the Baja Peninsula.
+We board our panga, and for the next 2-3 hours watch mother gray whales and their young swimming together under the guidance of our boat captain and guide.
 The whales often get close enough to touch you, or look you in the eye.
 Lunch at a local restaurant in the fishing village of Puerto Lopez Mateo is included, and afterwards we head back to the Sea of Cortez to begin our kayak adventure.
 We will be transported to our first nights Island camp.
 (If the forecast calls for good paddling early in the week, we will likely save our Magdalena Bay adventure for the end of the week on Day 6.)

 After a delicious breakfast of Mexican eggs, tortillas, fresh fruit, and fresh coffee, we’ll go on a day trip to the coves of Isla del Carmen, then return to the campsite for more activities.
 You’ll have another opportunity to go see whales.